anydonym/dinocord/README.md

 # dinocord
-A Deno Discord gateway library for bots.
+An intuitive Discord gateway library for Deno.
+Made in TypeScript.